 Key buy-side advisory responsibilities include:

 The advisory team usually includes investment bankers, analysts, and industry specialists.
-They bring deep expertise in specific sectors and transaction types to maximize deal success probability.
+They bring deep expertise in specific sectors and transaction types to maximize the probability of deal success.

 Buy-Side Advisory vs. Sell-Side Advisory